📅 Last Updated: January 26, 2026 | New startups added weekly

 Series A Valuations in 2025

-Pre-money valuations for Series A companies have stabilized after the 2021-2022 boom.
+Pre-money valuations at this funding stage have stabilized after the 2021-2022 boom.
 Current valuation ranges:

 - Median valuation: $45-48M